malaysia-ai/aws-access/.github/ISSUE_TEMPLATE/request-access.md

 **What is your name?**

-**What is your email address?
+**What is your email address (if you are not comfortable to share in public issue, private email https://github.com/oscarnz)?
 This is to invite AWS for the first time.**

 **What access you need?
 If you got this access, you have to teach back to the community what you already done.**
 Be very specific, eg, AWS Glue, EKS.